andreipfeiffer/manifesto/README.md

 ## 💄 Code style

-Coding style is (and will always be) a strongly debatable subject, in contrast with its usefulness.
+Coding style is (and will probably always be) a strongly debatable subject, in contrast with its uselessness.
 No matter what the style is, it should be 100% consistent across the entire team.

 - **Use [Prettier](https://prettier.io/) for code formatting**
   No more manual formatting, no more debates on _"how the code should look"_.
+Delegate this task to the tooling.

 - **Set your editor to Format on Save**
   Unformatted code should never reach the remote repository.
 One way to prevent that is to format the code before you save.
 Having your editor/IDE do that for you is infallible.